Keventers Milkshake

-Keventers Milkshake is an Indian milkshake brand and chain of restaurants and kiosks that began operating in the 1920s.
+Keventers Milkshake is an Indian milkshake brand and chain of restaurants and kiosks that began operating in 1925.
 The brand mostly dissolved in the 1970s and was revived starting in 2014.
 It is owned by Super Milk Products Private Limited.
 In 2021, the company had a combined total of over 200 Keventers Milkshake restaurants and outlets in India.
-Keventers Milkshake specializes in classic and custom-style milkshakes and claims that it is the first milkshake brand made in India.
+Keventers Milkshake specializes good in classic and custom-style milkshakes and claims that it is the first milkshake brand made in India.

 History

-Keventers Milkshake was founded in the 1920s by Edward Keventer, a Danish dairy entrepreneur and technologist who the British Government recruited in 1889 to modernize India's dairy industry.
+Keventers Milkshake was founded in 1925 by Edward Keventer, a Danish dairy entrepreneur and technologist who the British Government recruited in 1889 to modernize India's dairy industry.
 Keventer moved to India in 1889, and in 1894 purchased the floundering Aligarh Dairy in the United Provinces.
 Realizing success and profitability in revitalizing the dairy, Keventer established another dairy farm in 1925 in the Chanakyapuri area of New Delhi, India.
 Within a decade Keventer had established eponymous plants in Delhi, Aligarh, Calcutta and Darjeeling.

 After Keventer died in 1937, industrialist Ram Krishna Dalmia, a Keventers distributor at the time, bought the brand in 1940.
 Dalmia diversified the company into producing powdered milk, condensed milk, milkshakes and ice creams.
 The company's expansion expanded to 48 distribution points around the National Capital Region in Delhi.
 Keventers also became a major supplier of milk, powdered milk, condensed milk and biscuits to the Indian Army for several decades up until the 1970s.

 In the 1970s, Keventers' primary plant in Chanakyapuri was forced closed by the Indian government to further expand the diplomatic enclave there.
 After this, Dalmia focused his energy on other business notions, losing interest in the Keventers brand.
 A small number of Keventers outlets continued to exist, run by a few of its remaining distributors.